wujsAct/aida/README.md

 AIDA tries to match ALL_CAPS variants of mixed-case keywords.
 Put the ids of the UPPER_CASED word it in this table.

     entity_keyphrases (
+      entity integer, keyphrase integer, source integer, weight double precision, count integer )

+    entity_keywords (
-      entity integer, keyphrase integer, keyphrase_tokens integer[], source character varying(100), count integer, weight double precision DEFAULT 1.0, keyphrase_token_weights double precision[]
+      entity integer, keyword integer, count integer, weight double precision )
-    )

 This is the meat of AIDA.
-All entities are associated with (optionally weighted) keyphrases, represented by an integer id.
-As the keyphrases are matched partially against input text, the (weighted) _keyphrase\_tokens_ are stored alongside each keyphrase.
+All entities are associated with (optionally weighted) keyphrases and keywords (connected by the _keyphrase_tokens_ table), represented by an integer id.
+As the keyphrases are matched partially against input text.
 The mandatory fields are:

 * entity: The id corresponds to the id in the _dictionary_ and the _entity_ids_ table.
-* keyphrase: The id corresponds to the id in the _word_ids_ table.
+* keyphrase/keyword: The id corresponds to the id in the _word_ids_ table.
-* keyphrase_tokens: Each id in the array corresponds to one word in the _word_ids_ table.
-* keyphrase_token_weights: Each entry in the double array is the entity-specific weight of the keyword at the same position as _keyphrase_tokens_.

 The optional fields are:

 * source: Keyphrases can be filtered by source
 * count: This can be used to keep the co-occurrence counts of the entity-keyphrase pairs, but is superflous if all the weights are pre-computed
-* weight: AIDA can use keyphrase weights but by default does not.
+* weight: Weight derived by the co-occurrence counts.

 #### Optional Tables